Skip to content

 • comparison

-• combine conditions in query
+• logical (combine conditions in query)

 • set (UNION, INTERSECT, EXCEPT)